avitase/libgravix2/CONTRIBUTING.md

 Enabling this option makes tests and other developer targets and options available.
 Not enabling this option means that you are a consumer of this project and thus you have no need for these targets and options.

-Developer mode is always set to on in CI workflows.
+Developer mode is always set to `ON` in CI workflows.

 ### Presets
 This project makes use of [CMake's presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) to simplify the process of configuring the project.